Skip to main content

 image of pipette

 As you may already know, animal research in the UK is regulated by the Home Office under the Animals (Scientific Procedures) Act 1986.
 Under that legislation, the use of animals in research is prohibited if there is a non-animal method available that could be used instead.
 Put simply, animals can only be used in research when no alternative methods are available.
+The Home Office has assured MPs that, in every research proposal, animals are replaced with non-animal alternatives wherever possible, the number of animals is reduced to the minimum necessary to achieve the desired result, and that, for those animals which must be used, procedures are refined as much as possible to minimise their suffering.

 Therefore, I believe it is critical we continue to invest in research into the 3Rs: replacing the use of animals in research where unnecessary, reducing the use of animals, and refinement to eliminate or reduce distress to the animals involved in research.
 Through the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs), the last Government invested £90 million in research and a further £27 million in contracts through its CRACK IT Challenges innovation scheme for UK and EU-based institutions.

+In 2024, the then Minister of State for Science, Research and Innovation, Andrew Griffith MP, announced that UK Research and Innovation would double its investment in research to £20 million per annum in fiscal year 2024/25 to achieve the 3Rs and develop non-animal alternatives.
 I strongly advocate for these methods and believe they will greatly improve our animal welfare standards, the economy and the safety of chemical products in the UK.
 Such technologies have the potential to reduce the reliance on the use of animals, improve the efficiency of drug research and development, and deliver safer, cheaper and more effective medicines to patients.

 You may also be interested in